Corfe Castle Model Village is one of Dorset’s little hidden gem’s and thoroughly enjoyable for a morning or afternoon visit with the family.

 Dogs are welcomed into the gardens on a lead.

-If you come out and the children aren’t quite exhausted enough then you’ll find a great little play park which is on the left half way between the Model Village and the Public Car Park.
+If you come out and the children aren’t quite exhausted enough then you’ll find a great little play park nearby.